Honeymoon in Thailand - 12 Days

 Upon arrival at the Karen village in the mid-morning, you'll meet your guide for the 15-minute walk through the village to the Elephant Jungle Sanctuary.
 Upon arrival, you'll change into traditional Karen clothing and enjoy an introductory lesson about elephant anatomy, history, and behavior.
 Then it's time to meet the elephants!
 Before lunch is served, you'll get to feed, interact, and play with the elephants in their natural home while learning about their behavior and history.

 Around noon, you'll take a break to enjoy a lunch of traditional Thai food and fresh fruit.
 Then it's back to the elephants, where you'll walk them to the river and take part in the bathing and brushing process.
-For more interactive fun, you'll get to join the elephants in a therapeutic mud spa before taking one last communal swim in the river—great for photos ops.
+For more interactive fun, you'll get to join the elephants in a therapeutic mud spa before taking one last communal swim in the river—great for photo ops.

-In the mid-afternoon, you'll change back into your normal clothes and return by foot through the Karen village towards your driver who will make the return trip to your hotel in Chiang Mai.
+In the mid-afternoon, you'll change back into your normal clothes and return by foot through the Karen village toward your driver who will make the return trip to your hotel in Chiang Mai.
 Once you're back in the city, there will be plenty of time to relax and enjoy dinner on your own.

 Day 5: Thai Cooking Class

 Today, you'll be picked up from your hotel and transferred to a local culinary program called Love Cooking Chiang Mai School.
-After meeting you experienced instructors, the class begins with a shopping trip to a local market where you'll learn more about Thai ingredients.
+After meeting your experienced instructors, the class begins with a shopping trip to a local market where you'll learn more about Thai ingredients.

 Next, you'll return to the school to pick more ingredients from the on-site organic garden before beginning the meal preparation.
 The instructors will be teaching you the real ambiance of a traditional Thai meal whilst you cook, so feel free to ask questions.
 At the end of the class, you can enjoy your delicious lunch together and take photos.